akisnoobotrolis/MovieRama/README.md

 1) open movieramaui in VSC
 2) open the IDE terminal
 3) run the command npm start
-4) Not all Components are Workable
+4) Not all Components are Workable as i am a newbie in front end. i will make it full workable eventually